-- A. Income from employment of children (including foster children) under the age of 18 years; - B. Payments received for the care of foster children or foster adults (usually persons with disabilities, unrelated to the resident family, who are unable to live alone); - C. Lump-sum additions to family assets, such as inheritances, insurance payments (including payments under health and accident insurance and worker's compensation), capital gains, and settlement for personal or property losses; - D. Amounts received by the family that are specifically for, or in reimbursement of, the cost of medical expenses for any family member; - E. Income of a live-in aide; - F. The full amount of student financial assistance paid directly to the student or to the educational institution; - G. The special pay to a family member serving in the Armed Forces who is exposed to hostile fire; - H. The amounts received from the following programs: - 1.
-Amounts received under training programs funded by HUD; - 2.
-Amounts received by a person with a disability that are disregarded for a limited time for purposes of Supplemental Security Income eligibility and benefits because they are set aside for use under a Plan to Attain Self-Sufficiency (PASS); - 3.
-Amounts received by a participant in other publicly assisted programs that are specifically for or in reimbursement of out-of-pocket expenses incurred (special equipment, clothing, transportation, child care, etc.) and that are made solely to allow participation in a specific program; - 4.
+- A. Income from employment of children (including foster children) under the age of 18 years; - B. Payments received for the care of foster children or foster adults (usually persons with disabilities, unrelated to the resident family, who are unable to live alone); - C. Lump-sum additions to family assets, such as inheritances, insurance payments (including payments under health and accident insurance and worker's compensation), capital gains, and settlement for personal or property losses, except as provided in (E) under Income Inclusions; - D. Amounts received by the family that are specifically for, or in reimbursement of, the cost of medical expenses for any family member; - E. Income of a live-in aide, as defined in §5.403; - F. The full amount of student financial assistance paid directly to the student or to the educational institution; - G. The special pay to a family member serving in the Armed Forces who is exposed to hostile fire; - H. The amounts received under training programs funded by HUD; - 1.
+Amounts received by a person with a disability that are disregarded for a limited time for purposes of Supplemental Security Income eligibility and benefits because they are set aside for use under a Plan to Attain Self-Sufficiency (PASS); - 2.
+Amounts received by a participant in other publicly assisted programs that are specifically for or in reimbursement of out-of-pocket expenses incurred (special equipment, clothing, transportation, child care, etc.) and that are made solely to allow participation in a specific program; - 3.
 Amounts received under a resident service stipend.
 A resident service stipend is a modest amount (not to exceed \$200 per month) received by a resident for performing a service for the housing authority or owner, on a part-time basis, that enhances the quality of life in the development.
 Such services may include, but are not limited to, fire patrol, hall monitoring, lawn maintenance, and resident initiatives coordination.
-No resident may receive more than one such stipend during the same period of time;
+No resident may receive more than one such stipend during the same period of time; - 4.
+Incremental earnings and benefits received by any family member from participation in qualifying State or local employment training programs